honzakuzel1989/ConnectionChecker/README.md

 # ConnectionChecker
-Connection checker for location with poor internet connection.
+Connection checker for location with poor internet connection (train for example).